brgonzlez/panchronos/README.md

 # 4/ TODO

+Extend gene sequences to both ends.
+Add aligner step in filter_gene_alignment with either mafft or clustal.
 Add paired end reads options.

-Add UnifiedGenotyper option for --genotype and classify the current as --genotype bcftools.
-Improve the way bcftools is behaving.
-DONE, BUT STILL NEED TO MAKE BCFTOOLS A BIT BETTER

-Add the option to run parsnp instead of pMauve with --aligner

-Make alignment parameters with bwa aln variables that can be tuned.
-DONE

-Add a antimicrobial resistance pipe and link it with genes.

-Add pre-procesing step such as alignment against human reference , adapter removal and deduplication.

-Add heteroplasmy process before getting genotypes and update heterozygosis values into the updatedNormalized table.
-WORKING ON IT
+Add the option to run parsnp instead of pMauve with --aligner Add heteroplasmy process before getting genotypes and update heterozygosis values into the updatedNormalized table.

-Add an option to filter reads based on length.
-DONE

 Maybe add MapDamage to get more metrics after alignment.

-Make mapping quality threshold a variable in alignment process.
-DONE
+Add options for bcftools related to base quality.
 Make documentation and improve --help message.
 Add a small test run with tiny dataset.
 Fix python heatmap labels related to number of samples.
 Make labels a bit bigger.
 Improve the diagram by making letters bigger.

-Evaluate the option to work with pangenome graph as well.

-Modify lambda.py to incorporate proper variables and also max normalized coverage and not only lower bound!!!
-IMPORTANT

-Add quality control to entrez in outgroup process to re try download if file is corrupted.
-IMPORTANT